 Getting extra support to breastfeed

-Lots of mums with more than one baby are able to breastfeed with a bit of extra support.
+If you’ve got more than one newborn you’ll need both emotional support and physical support!
 Feeding cushions are often key for breastfeeding mums of more than one baby, and the ‘rugby hold’ is great for feeding twins.
 It may take more time for you to get into a routine that works, but once you do you'll find breastfeeding a great way to calm your babies and help you feel that special bond.

 You won't be able to feed twins at the same time at first if one of your babies is smaller and needs to feed more often.
 You'll need extra help to care for twins with different feeding demands.
 Don't feel guilty about this, you are making your weaker baby stronger like their sibling – your twins' needs will soon match up and that will make your life much easier.